 3. Find Solutions that Have Negotiated Terms with Suppliers to Avoid Delays

 As mentioned earlier, issuers with suppliers can lead to project delays.
 You could also risk breaching the construction contract if you’re unable to meet specific deadlines.
-But you can mitigate financial risks to your construction business by using a commercial financing payment solution, like Billd, to secure the supplies you need.
+But you can mitigate financial risks to your construction business by using a commercial financing payment solution to secure the supplies you need.